 But what is accepted as collateral?
 In a nut-shell, when a bail bondsman considers something valuable, you can use it as a guarantee for the bail.
 Listed below are a some examples:

 - Electronic devices

 - Bank accounts

-If you find that the bond is too steep, bail bonds companies have financial payment options in place that you can avail.
-Just talk to the representative to determine which option is the best one for your situation.
+If you have trouble paying for the bail bond, bonding companies usually have payment plans that you can make use of.
+Simply talk to the bondsman to determine which option is the best one for your circumstances.